aaronsteers/aaronsteers/README.md

 ## 📫 How to Reach Me

-You can try carrier pidgeon 🕊 or email: `aj@meltano - dot - com`
+You can try carrier pidgeon 🕊, Airbyte Slack, or dbt Slack.

 ## 👨‍💻 PRs I've Worked On Recently